-It’s fitting that the Senate of Canada’s temporary home will be a building that already has a 50-year tradition as a meeting place for important discussions about the country’s future.
+It’s fitting that the Senate of Canada’s temporary home is in a building that already has a 50-year tradition as a meeting place for important discussions about the country’s future.

-Senator Serge Joyal, a federal cabinet minister when the centre was used to hold constitutional conferences in 1981, said it’s exciting for the Senate to become part of the building’s rich history and future life.
+Senator Serge Joyal, a federal cabinet minister when the centre was used to hold constitutional conferences in 1981, said it’s exciting that the Senate is becoming part of the building’s rich history.

 “Senators will be making history in a building that has been the backdrop to so many conferences and meetings over the years.
 Many of those meetings have helped shape the Canada of today.”

-Here are some highlights from the Government Conference Centre’s history:
+Here are some highlights from the Senate of Canada Building’s history:

 The lack of public washrooms near Parliament Hill for the thousands of Canadians expected to come to Ottawa to celebrate the country’s 100th birthday helped the former train station — decommissioned the previous year — dodge the wrecking ball.